Astronoby

 .run

-Performance is not absolute, this is why the results are not documented here.
-What is important is to compare the relative performance of two implementations and make sure new features do not degrade the performance.
+Performance is not absolute, which is why the results are not documented here.
+What is important is to compare the relative performance of two implementations and make sure new features do not degrade performance.

 Contributing